 There are so many wonderful fall decor items in this photo from JOANN.
 I love the decor at JOANN that I found to brighten up our living room.

-The pillows look great with our slipcovered couch.
+These new pillows look great with our slipcovered couch.
 I bought all four patterned pillows on our couch at JOANN.
-I love the

-The Simply Autumn 50”x60” Orange Plaid Throw is perfect for some of our cool summer nights.
+The orange plaid throw is perfect for some of our cool summer nights.

 The Hudson Finds Carved Dot Wood Vase and flowers look fantastic on our vintage wicker side table.